asiapacificforum/nhrihub/README.md

 ## Internationalization
 The basic structure for internationalization has been included, and the test suite tests the French translation of the navigation menu, the new user process, and the ActionMailer views pertaining to new user registration.
 This provides an outline of the locale translation files that need to be added in the config/locales directory and subdirectories.
-The url format for translated versions are (e.g.) your_domain/fr/admin/users.
+Translations may also be required for javascript, these may be found in lib/assets/javascripts/xx.js The url format for translated versions are (e.g.) your_domain/fr/admin/users.
 The default locale is 'en', a different default may be configured within the config/application.rb file, as indicated by the notes within that file.
 Page titles automatically default to the text in the i18n translation for the page .heading key, unless a translation for .title is provided.